shrawankc11/bencode/README.md

 	go get github.com/shrawankc11/bencode@latest

-Then import in your code:
+Then import into your code:

 	import "github.com/shrawankc11/bencode"

-(Adjust import path / module version as appropriate for your module setup.)
+(Adjust import path/module version as appropriate for your module setup.)

 ## Quick start